Brother James Kearney

 - Helping their Brother James Kearney Scholars obtain the campus accommodations, support services, and adaptive equipment that they need to succeed in college.
 In many cases, needed services will actually come from outside the college – for example, from the students’ home state commissions for the blind.

 - Reporting: (1) annually to the Lavelle Fund about the program’s overall progress and (2) at stipulated times on students’ individual education and employment outcomes.

 For its part, the Fund will honor the scholarship aid commitments just outlined, up to certain stated maximum amounts per college.
 Should the financial need of actual and potential Brother James Kearney Scholars ever exceed this maximum, the colleges should inform the Fund and then be prepared to determine which students receive support by rank-ordering the students based mainly on degree of financial need.

 SECTION 7: Additional information.
 Should you have questions about the program, please contact:

-- Linda Mamrosh, coordinator of the Brother James Kearney Scholarship for the Blind (firstname.lastname@example.org).
-Ms. Mamrosh is usually available in the Lavelle Fund’s office on Tuesdays.
-The office phone number is 212-668-9801.
+- Joan Dulitz, coordinator of the Brother James Kearney Scholarship for the Blind (firstname.lastname@example.org).
+Ms. Dulitz is usually available in the Lavelle Fund’s office on Tuesdays and Wednesdays.
+The office phone number is 212-668-9801, ext.
+101.

-In Linda’s absence, other Lavelle staff will be happy to help.
+In Joan’s absence, other Lavelle staff will be happy to help.